New Students FAQs

 What does my timetable look like?

 You are advised to check your timetable daily for the first few weeks as it can be subject to change.
-To find out where and when activities are being held visit Student timetables – check 2020 /21 link going live in early September.
+Please go to Student timetables or read the timetable FAQs for more information.

 Who do I talk to if I need some advice?